matjon/em3371-controller/README.md

     - devise a more accurate formula to calculate temperature from raw data,
     - describe how `historical1` and `historical2` in `device_single_sensor_data` behave,
-    - decode other bytes in packets sent by the device,
+    - decode other bytes in packets sent by the device, Some versions of the weather station are described to contain a DCF77 time receiver.
 - use a Makefile instead of compile.sh
 - Windows port
     - probably the best approach would be to use Gnulib: